-I pause here to recall from note 2, page 6, that Collingwood himself did not experience the "thrills and chills of battle."
-Nonetheless, he does acknowledge the "men in the ranks."
+I pause here to recall from note 2, page 10, that Collingwood himself did not experience the "thrills and chills of battle."
+Nonetheless, he has now acknowledged the "men in the ranks."
 He continues:

 On what conditions was it possible to know the history of a thought?
-First, the thought must be expressed: either in what we call language, or in one of the many other forms of expressive activity...
-Secondly, the historian must be able to think over again for himself the thought whose expression he is trying to interpret...
+First, the thought must be expressed: either in what we call language, or in one of the many other forms of expressive activity . . .
+Secondly, the historian must be able to think over again for himself the thought whose expression he is trying to interpret . . .
 If some one, hereinafter called the mathematician, has written that twice two is four, and if some one else, hereinafter called the historian, wants to know what he was thinking when he made those marks on paper, the historian will never be able to answer this question unless he is mathematician enough to think exactly what the mathematician thought, and expressed by writing that twice two are four.
-When he interprets the marks on paper, and says, 'by these marks the mathematician meant that twice two are four', he is thinking simultaneously: (a) that twice two are four, (b) that the mathematician thought this, too; and (c) that he expressed this thought by making these marks on paper...
+When he interprets the marks on paper, and says, 'by these marks the mathematician meant that twice two are four', he is thinking simultaneously: (a) that twice two are four, (b) that the mathematician thought this, too; and (c) that he expressed this thought by making these marks on paper . . .

 Likewise, it would seem, in reading the letters quoted in Collingwood's last footnote, we are not going to understand them unless we have the experience of being believers like the priest.
-Or are visions of the Devil too far down the scale of thought from $2 \times 2 = 4$ ?
+Or are visions of the Devil too far down the scale of thought from $2 \times 2 = 4$?
 In any case, Collingwood concludes:

-This gave me a second proposition: 'historical knowledge is the reenactment in the historian's mind of the thought whose history he is studying.' details prove exactly what the interpreter chooses to make them prove.
-To the simple, they are corroborative; they prove that the apparition is genuine.
-To the subtler critic they are suspicious; they suggest that the alleged vision is a merely "subjective" reproduction of traditional images.
-But the critic is at least no better off than the simple believer.
-For if my patron saint wishes to appear to me, why should he not choose to appear in a form in which I can recognise him?
+This gave me a second proposition: 'historical knowledge is the reenactment in the historian's mind of the thought whose history he is studying.' me, why should he not choose to appear in a form in which I can recognise him?
 And if I see the Devil and smell brimstone, may not the coincidence with tradition be due to the fact that when the Devil appears he really does smell of brimstone?

 Thus the discussion as to the subjective or objective nature of these visions is involved in an endless obscurity, and whatever answer is given depends on a private interpretation of the facts, which is at once challenged by the opponent.
 Psychology can collect accounts of visions; but to decide whether they are real or illusory is outside its power.
 Such a decision can only be reached in the light of critical principles which psychology itself cannot establish.
+There is nothing in a vision itself, and therefore there is nothing in a thousand visions, to guarantee its truth or falsity; and therefore the uncritical use of such things as evidences is no more than a delusion.
+19